-Payload Platforms are available both with through-holes to allow for quick installation of customer payloads, and without through-holes to allow the customer to drill through-holes to match payload-specific mounting hole patterns.
+Payload platforms are available both with through-holes to allow for quick installation of customer payloads, and without through-holes to allow the customer to drill through-holes to match payload-specific mounting hole patterns.

-1.5.5 Guy Line Kit Options (Sold Separately)
+3.3.5 Guy Line Kit Options (Sold Separately)

-Guy Line Kits are used to further stabilize the mast by resisting environmental conditions that may cause tip-over and horizontal payload moment.
-Use of a Guy Line Kit is required for the operation of some of the taller model masts (Section 1.4).
-Use of a Guy Line Kit may be required for customer-specific payloads or to achieve specific survival wind speeds.
-Consult Will-Burt engineering.
+Guy line kits are used to further stabilize the mast by resisting environmental conditions that may cause tip-over and horizontal payload moment.
+Guy lines attach to guy lugs, which are located on the collars of the mast.
+Use of a guy line kit is required for the operation of some of the taller model masts (Section 3.3).
+Use of a guy line kit may be required for customer-specific payloads or to achieve specific survival wind speeds.
+Consult The Will-Burt Company's engineering.